Is the opposition crumbling post the BJP’s mammoth electoral success?

 The former leader of opposition in state Assembly submitted his resignation as an MLA to assembly speaker Haribhau Bagade, who accepted it along with that of Congress MLA Abdul Sattar and state minister Girish Bapat.
 Sattar said many more Congress MLAs are likely to quit the party soon.

-There are reports that in Jammu and Kashmir also, the National Conference, which was in alliance with the Congress, is seeking to contest alone in the assembly polls whenever the Election Commission declares them.
+There are reports that in Jammu and Kashmir also, the National Conference, which was in alliance with the Congress, is seeking to contest alone in the assembly polls whenever the Election Commission (EC) declares them.

 The BSP has also broken ties with with ex-BJP member Raj Kumar Saini's party in Haryana.